Selling Your Tenanted Property in BC

 How do I deal with showings for the property?

-As outlined in the BC Residential Tenancy Act, the seller/landlord must inform the tenant that the property is for sale and give the tenant 24-hour written notice to show the property, which must include the date and time, as well as the reason for entry – in this case a potential buyer showing.
+The seller/landlord must give the tenant 24-hour written notice to show the property, which must include the date and time, as well as the reason for entry – in this case a potential buyer showing.

 How can I deal with an uncooperative tenant?

 There are a couple of different ways to deal with uncooperative tenants when selling your house.
 Usually if they’re uncooperative, it’s when showings are occurring.
 Do what you can to prep them in advance, and let them know that you will always give them 24 hours notice as per the Tenancy Act.